IEEEManCSC/Data_Science/Roadmap_into_weeks.md

 <br>
-> You should make a task after each week ,and some projects after each stage
+> You should make a task after each week, and some projects after each stage

 ## Stage 1
 ### Week 1 :